aljc/aljc.github.io/notes/pinterest-case-study.md

 ## The Problem

 Consider a user with a home decor board that has a clear visual theme - clean lines, natural materials, exposed textures.
-They know they like it, but they don't know the terms (like "Japandi" or "Industrial modern") to describe it.
+They know they like it, but they don't know the terms (like "Japandi" or "industrial modern") to describe it.

 Without the words, they can't articulate what they're looking for, and they can't search for more of it.